 Like other types of funds, mutual funds also charge fees.
 However, many of these fees get rolled into other figures and often go unnoticed.
 Investors are usually surprised to learn just how many hidden expenses their mutual fund investments are subject to.
 The potential charges and expenses of owning a mutual fund include:

 - Sales Commissions

 Some mutual funds charge a sales commission to the investor on top of the share price.
-This commission may it be charged at the time of initial purchase or when selling shares back to the fund, and it is paid to the salesperson that got you into the fund.
-This commission, sometimes called a “sales load charge”, can range from 3% -6% of your investment in the fund.
+This commission may be charged at the time of initial purchase or when selling shares back to the fund, and it is paid to the salesperson that got you into the fund.
+This commission, sometimes called a “sales load charge,” can range from 3% to 6% of your investment in the fund.